-We have reached the end of the rainbow and luck is on our side, for the hunt to find gluten-free recipes for St. Patrick’s Day is over.
-This year don’t be green with envy – join in the celebration of delicious traditional dishes of Ireland.
+We have reached the end of the rainbow and luck is on our side.
+The hunt to find gluten-free recipes for St. Patrick’s Day is over!
+This year, don’t be green with envy – join in the celebration of delicious, traditional dishes of Ireland.

 Avoid getting yourself in a pinch and try these recipes that are sure to impress Saint Patrick himself.

-- 2 loafs Udi’s gluten-free bread (any kind) torn into pieces
+- 2 loaves Udi’s gluten-free bread (any kind), torn into pieces

 - 2 tsp poultry seasoning